ProlificLabs/sheetseeker/src/README.md

 Dependencies are listed in the pyproject.toml file

 # How does it work

+This is a Python project utilizing Poetry for package and dependency management.
+It's wrapped up in a docker container so you won't have to install anything on your system (except Docker.. or Podman, though I haven't tested that) or do any set up.

 First, the spreadsheet is loaded using the [openpyxl](https://openpyxl.readthedocs.io/en/stable/index.html) library.
 Then it executes a strategy for highlighting the appropriate cells, calling openai and returning a set of cells and/or ranges to be highlighted.
 This list is processed, utilizing openpyxl again to apply some style to the cells in question.
 Finally, a copy of the spreadsheet is saved.